Why It’s Time to Make Corporate Gift Basket Money

 Are you only focusing on getting orders from individuals?
 If so, here’s why it’s time to make corporate gift basket money.
 It’s not as difficult as it seems.

 Family and friends may be gift basket buyers, but they’re not the most lucrative.
 I wish they were big buyers, and I know you do, too.

 People who are close to you want to be supportive.
 However, they are also penny pinchers without realizing it.
 They expect lots of extra customization and price discounts.

 If you are making gift baskets occasionally as a hobby, that’s fine.
-If you are making gift baskets as a business, agreeing to all of the discounts requested by close associates will quickly close your business for good.
+If you are making gift baskets as a business, the reason you put together so much money to start, agreeing to all of the discounts requested by close associates will drain your profits.

 This is why it’s important to promote your gift baskets to small businesses and corporations.
 These firms are on a mission to keep their doors open.

 Business owners and executives want to attract good employees and make a positive impression with new and current clients.
 Gift baskets help firms to achieve this and more, and you have the product that solves their problems.

 I speak to numerous designers like you through my coaching program and learn how many of them overlook promoting their gift baskets to companies where they’ve established a relationship.